krisho007/PHPMyAdmin-BTP/README.md

 - For production environments, consider using a specific version tag instead of `latest`
 - Ensure you use a strong password for the admin account
 - The application uses 1GB of memory by default
+- The random route ensures no conflicts with other deployments in the same domain

 ## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.